ocaml/ocaml.org/data/tutorials/lg_06_functors.md

 them in the standard library.
 They are the only way of using the Set and Map modules, but using them is not so difficult.

-##  What are functors and why do we need them?
+## What Are Functors and Why Do We Need Them?

 A functor is a module that is parametrized by another module, just like a function is a value which is parametrized by other values, the arguments.